What is Blepharitis?

 Blepharitis Treatment Options

-- Steroids: Steroid ointments or eye drops are often used to control inflammation of the eyes and eyelids.
+Steroid eye drops are often used to control inflammation of the eyes and eyelids.

 Schedule Your Appointment